Languages of South America: Indigenous languages

 Indigenous languages of South America include, among several others, the Quechua languages in Bolivia, Ecuador, and Peru and to a lesser extent in Argentina, Chile, and Colombia; Guaraní in Paraguay and to a much lesser extent in Argentina and Bolivia; Aymara in Bolivia and Peru and to a lesser extent in Chile; Wayuu in northern Colombia and northwest Venezuela; and Mapudungun in small pockets of southern Chile and Argentina.

 In Bolivia, three languages—Quechua, Aymara, and Tupi Guarani—are co-official alongside Spanish.
 In Paraguay, Guarani shares joint official status with Spanish.
 In Colombia, the languages of the country's ethnic groups are constitutionally recognized as official languages in their territories; more than 60 such aboriginal languages exist today.
 Ecuador uses Spanish, Northern Quechua, and Shuar as official languages for intercultural relations.
 In Peru, Quechua and Aymara, as well as other indigenous languages, are co-official in the areas where they are predominant.
 There are many other languages once spoken in South America that are extinct today (such as the extinct languages of the Marañón River basin).

 In Brazil, there are around 135 indigenous languages confirmed.
-The regions with the most speakers are northern and southern Brazil, where there is a larger concentration of native people.
+The regions with the most speakers are North and Central-West Brazil, where there is a larger concentration of native people.
 Indigenous populations have been trying to keep their traditions of their homeland, with the help of Funai, the agency responsible for the protection of the native people.

 Rapa Nui is a Polynesian language spoken on Easter Island, Chile.